semargol/dnavplot/README.md

 ./dnavplot.py -f tmp/Veast.dat tmp/Vup.dat tmp/Vdown.dat -c 2 1
 ```

-You can use 'x' and 'z' buttuns to zoom and undo.
-Also 't' buttun make markers on line, 'q' for quit.
+You can use 'x' and 'z' buttons  to zoom and undo.
+Also 't' button make markers on line, 'q' for quit.